 And of course there are all kinds of ways to justify this.
 For one profession you had to study for a long time, the other profession you were able to develop yourself without an education.
-But who cares?
+But who the f##$@ cares?
 If you chose to study for ten years for something, I assume that you did it because it made you happy.
 So all those reasons to justify the system don’t make it feel any different to me at the core.
 This system doesn’t work for me.

-I dream of a world where we pay each other for what makes us happy; pay for someone’s talent, for equal opportunities.
+I dream of a world where we pay each other for what makes us happy; pay for someone’s talent, someone’s space, for equal opportunities.
 Where we can all receive the same care and have access to what we need for our health and happiness and where we exchange our services in an equivalent manner.
 To do that, we first have to change how we value something.
 To determine value, I look at how I feel about the product or service.
 Does it make me happy?
-Does it make the person who the service provides happy?
+Does it make the person who the provides the service happy?
 Is it driven by quick money or by love, passion, craft.

 This is not an easy measure in today’s society; where we don’t know what a carton of milk actually costs, where the prices you pay in the supermarket are not realistic at all.
 We live in a society where someone in the supply chain gets the short end, and it is rarely ever the top.